aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 pecl install --force xdebug
 pecl install --force memcached

-In this article I listed the steps to take to install homebrew and then use homebrew to install multiple PHP versions.
+In this article I listed the steps to take to install brew and then use brew to install multiple PHP versions.

 The following resources were used to produce this article: